-You can style the Body (All pages) tag in two ways:
+You can style the Body (All pages) tag in 2 ways:

 To access the Body (All pages) tag:

 To view and select a tag on an element that has a class applied to it using the inheritance menu:

 Changes you make in Body (All pages) are a starting point, which is an important distinction between tags and classes — tags let you set the default styling for entire batches of elements.

-If you make style changes with the Body (All pages) tag selected, new elements will inherit styles from the Body (All pages) tag.
-The Body (All pages) tag let’s you set default styles like font, font size, font color, line height, and a default background color.
+If you make style changes with the Body (All pages) tag selected, all new and existing elements will inherit styles from the Body (All pages) tag.
+The Body (All pages) tag lets you set default styles like font, font size, font color, line height, and a default background color.

-You can use classes to override any default styles in your project.
+You can use classes to override any default styles on your site.

-When you add a Heading, it inherits any styles set on the Body (All pages) tag.
-(Don’t forget — you can check inheritance by clicking the property label from the inheritance dropdown on the top-right of the Selector field in the Style panel.)
+When you add a Heading to your site, it inherits any styles set on the Body (All pages) tag.
+(Don’t forget — you can check style inheritance using the inheritance menu above the Selector field in the Style panel.)

-If you want to override a style without having to add that class to each heading — click into the Selector field and choose All H1 Headings.
-You’ll see the font is still being inherited from Body (All pages), which is expected.
+If you want to override a style without having to add that class to each heading, click into the Selector field and choose All H1 Headings.
+This will show the font is still being inherited from Body (All pages), which is expected.
 Now when you change the font, it will update all your H1s.

-For example, if your default font is set to Tahoma on the Body (all pages) tag, when you add an H1 heading, it will be Tahoma.
-But if you set All H1 Headings tag to Playfair, your H1 headings will be Playfair.
-If you add a class and set the font to Raleway, that H1 (and other H1s with that class) will be Raleway.
+For example, if your default font is set to Tahoma on the Body (All pages) tag, the font on a new H1 heading will also default to Tahoma.
+But if you set All H1 Headings tag to Playfair font, your H1 headings will be Playfair.
+If you add a class to a specific H1 and set the font to Raleway, that H1 (and other H1s with that class) will be Raleway.

-An element, like an H1, might have a class where it grabs styling information.
-If that information is missing, the H1 looks to the next level and takes its styling cues from the All H1 Headings tag, which takes its styling cues from the Body (All pages) tag.
+An element, like an H1, might have a class it uses to grab styling information.
+If that information is missing in the class, the H1 looks to the next level and takes its styling cues from the All H1 Headings tag, which takes its styling cues from the Body (All pages) tag.

 With any paragraph selected (that does not have a class applied to it), you can click into the Selector field in the Style panel and access the All Paragraphs tag to make style adjustments.

 For example, you can set a unitless line height that affects each line of text:

-You can also use the All Paragraphs tag to add space between paragraphs, similar to what the “Return” or “Enter” key on a keyboard does.
-Line height makes sure text doesn’t bleed together from line to line, and bottom margin allows you to group paragraphs visually.
+You can also use the All Paragraphs tag to create space between paragraphs, similar to what the “Return” or “Enter” key on a keyboard does.
+Line height makes sure text doesn’t bleed together from line to line, and bottom margin allows you to create vertical space between paragraphs.

 To make default style changes to your link:

 Any new links you add will inherit any default styles you’ve set on the All links tag.

-Note: The All links tag affects other types of links besides text links.
+Important: The All links tag affects other types of links besides text links.
 For example, if you make changes to the All links tag font color with the hover state selected, and then add a button element, the button element will have the same hover effect as any other link element.
 In this example, you might want to override the hover state styles on your button class.

-Tags are helpful for setting defaults, but they can make sweeping changes if you’re not tracking the elements using the tags — be sure to do a visual inspection after making tag changes.
+Tags are helpful for setting defaults, but they can make sweeping changes if you’re not tracking the elements using the tags, so be sure to do a visual inspection after making tag style changes.

-To use this template in a new project:
+To use this template on a new site:

-Don’t forget to style the Body (All pages) tag — since you can’t copy/paste a page’s body, you can’t include it in your style guide.
-You can select the body element on the “Style guide” page, then select and style the Body (All Pages) tag.
+Important: Don’t forget to style the Body (All pages) tag — since you can’t copy/paste a page’s body, you can’t include it in your style guide.
+You can select the body element on the “Style guide” page in your new site, then select and style the Body (All Pages) tag.
 Learn more about the Body element.